 What is an acquittal?

-The acquittal process is how grant recipients show council how they spent the funds as per their funding agreement.
+An acquittal is a report submitted by the applicant detailing project outcomes and how funds received from council were spent.
+This should align to their funding agreement.
 All grant funding must be acquitted and must be completed online.

 Organisations cannot be considered for further council funding if previous grant acquittal conditions have not been met.